 EPS is part of a joint lab safety committee with the Physics Department and the LISE research building.
 The committee meets on the 3rd Wednesday of each month at noon during the academic year in the EPS Faculty Lounge on the 4th floor of Hoffman Labs.
 Anyone with an interest in lab safety is welcome!
-Please see the file below for the most recent meeting minutes.

-All incoming graduate students and every member of any EPS lab group is required to take general lab safety training and any specific training related to lab-specific instrumentation or risks.
+Lab Safety Training: All incoming graduate students and every member of any EPS lab group is required to take general lab safety training and any specific training related to lab-specific instrumentation or risks.
 This training is managed by the safety representative of each lab and is provided on-line via the Training Management System (TMS) maintained by Environmental Health and Safety.
 If you have any questions regarding your training requirements please refer them to the safety representative for your lab or to Paul Kelley.